Table of contents

 Contact details

-I’m the lead on the first half of the unit, John Lapinskas, email address john.lapinskas@bristol.ac.uk.
-The lead on the second half of the unit is Majid Mirmehdi, email address m.mirmehdi@bristol.ac.uk.
+I’m the lead on the TB2 half of the unit, John Lapinskas (email address john.lapinskas@bristol.ac.uk).
+Shuo Pang (email address s.pang@bristol.ac.uk) will be supporting the second half of the unit.
+The lead on the TB1 half of the unit is Majid Mirmehdi, email address m.mirmehdi@bristol.ac.uk.

-Please ignore the fact that I’m listed as unit director in the programme catalogue - in practice the two halves of the unit are run entirely independently, so if you have any issues with the second half of the unit then you should contact Majid rather than me and vice versa.
+Please ignore the fact that Majid is listed as unit director in the programme catalogue - in practice the two halves of the unit are run entirely independently, so if you have any issues with the TB2 of the unit then you should contact me or Shuo rather than him and vice versa.

 As set out on the main page, please don’t contact us for general questions about the unit - you’ll get much faster answers if you ask on the unit Team or the weekly Q&A instead.